The Benefits of Unleashing Your Competitive Side

 It’s always heartening to take part in a competition and come home with a trophy.
 And if there’s no trophy?
 There’s the experience gained.

-Talk to your local FADS instructor about the possibilities out there awaiting you.
+Talk to your FADS Dance Instructor about the possibilities out there awaiting you.
 If you enjoy competing against us others and being on a bigger stage, this could be right for you and very enjoyable.
-If not?
-You still belong at FADS!
-Keep on dancing and enjoying what you do.
+If not, you still belong at FADS!
+Just keep on dancing and enjoying what you do.
 That’s the most important aspect of taking part in this healthy, fun activity.